typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 ## A GADT skolem

-The "reverse widening" of pattern matching lifts the veil on one of the more confusing references in type errors, a "GADT skolem".
+The “reverse widening” of pattern matching lifts the veil on one of the more confusing references in type errors, a “GADT skolem”.

 ```scala
 def uncons[A](as: List[A]): Option[::[A]] = as match {